plexus/hexp/README.md

 A note on immutability
 ----------------------

-All Hexp objects are deep frozen on creation, you can never alter them afterwards.
+All Hexp objects are frozen on creation, you can never alter them afterwards.
 Operations always return a new `Hexp::Node` rather than working in place.

 This might seem stringent when you are not used to this style of coding, but it's a pattern that generally promotes good code.